onecommons/unfurl/docs/projects.rst

 Create a new ensemble from source
 ----------------------------------

-A new ensemble is created when:
+Clone can create a new ensemble when:

 * ``<source>`` explicitly points to an ensemble template or a TOSCA service template, a new ensemble is created from the template.
 * ``<source>`` explicitly points to an ensemble.
 A new ensemble is created from that source (just the "spec" section is copied, not the status and it will have new `uri<uris>`).